react-native-google-signin/docs/docs/troubleshooting.md

 - Make sure that your SHA certificate fingerprints and Android package name you entered in [Firebase Console](https://console.firebase.google.com/) / [Google Cloud Console](https://console.cloud.google.com/apis/credentials?project=_) are correct.
 - [See how your app was signed](https://x.com/vonovak/status/1692127631473529226).
 If you are in development, make sure your development signing fingerprint is added as well.
 - Follow the [setup guide](/docs/setting-up/get-config-file) and perform its steps once again.
-- [Search the issue tracker](https://github.com/react-native-google-signin/google-signin/issues?q=is%3Aissue+DEVELOPER+ERROR+is%3Aclosed) for old reports of the error
+- [Search the issue tracker](https://github.com/react-native-google-signin/google-signin/issues?q=is%3Aissue+DEVELOPER+ERROR+is%3Aclosed) for old reports of the error.
-- If you're passing `webClientId` in configuration object to `GoogleSignin.configure()` make sure it's correct and that it is of type web (NOT Android!).
+- If you're passing `webClientId` in the configuration object to `GoogleSignin.configure()`, make sure it's correct and that it is of type web (NOT Android!).
 You can get your `webClientId` from [Google Developer Console](https://console.developers.google.com/apis/credentials).
 It is listed under "OAuth 2.0 client IDs".
+- If you are using Firebase, you need to add Google as a Sign-in method in Firebase itself (Build -> Authentication -> Sign-in method).
+If you have already created an app, you will be prompted for fingerprints and then you will get a new `google-services.json` which you need to use in your app instead of the old one.

 ### Login does not work when using Internal App Sharing.